Hackfront-ITA/IoT-Algorithms-Project/docs/technology.md

 The controller essentially has two functions:

-- Listens the LoRa channel for incoming messages from nodes and relays them to the cloud server via MQTT
+- Listens the LoRa channel for incoming messages from nodes and relays them to the cloud server via MQTT over WiFi
 - Sends a periodic time sync signal to all nodes, explained in the [time sync](./evaluation.md#time-sync) section of the evaluation document

 Optionally, a data aggregation logic can be implemented on the controller, to generate higher level events to be sent to the cloud.